Hiking & Recreation

-Popular routes into Holden include passing over Spider Gap from the Leavenworth/Lake Wenatchee area and over Cloudy Pass from the Pacific Crest Trail/Darrington/Stehekin areas.
-Due to post-fire damage and hazards in the Ten Mile Basin Drainage, Holden suggests that hikers looking to come over Hilgard & Ten Mile passes from Stehekin consider another route into the Village due to post-fire hazards from the Wolverine Creek Fire.
+Popular routes into Holden include passing over Spider Gap from the Leavenworth/Lake Wenatchee, over Cloudy Pass from the Pacific Crest Trail/Darrington/Stehekin areas, or over Hilgard Pass from Stehekin.
+Holden suggests that hikers looking to come over Ten Mile pass from Stehekin consider another route into the Village due to post-fire hazards from the Wolverine Creek Fire.
 There are dozens of other hiking destinations in the valley that are readily accessible from Holden.

 Where can I find more information about trails?

-The Village’s Hike Haus, located at the west end of the Village, offers information on the trails in the area and can help Thru Hikers orient themselves to the Village.
-Groups of Thru Hikers and those wishing to reserve a spot on the Holden bus ahead of time are encouraged to fill out the form above with dates and group numbers.
+The Cabin, located just west of the Village, offers information on the trails in the area and can help hikers and climbers orient themselves to the Village.
+Groups of hikers, climbers, and those wishing to reserve a spot on the Holden bus ahead of time are encouraged to fill out the form below with dates and group numbers.

-I would like to ride to Holden from Lake Chelan or from Holden to Lake Chelan - can I do this if I didn't reserve a stay?
+I would like to ride to Holden from Lake Chelan or from Lake Chelan to Holden - can I do this if I didn't reserve a stay?

 Yes!
-Thru Hikers may catch a ride on Holden’s daily transport (via school bus or van) to and from Lucerne - Holden's landing on Lake Chelan - which connects Holden with Stehekin, Chelan, and Fields Point Landing via the Lady of the Lake ferry.
-It is essential that thru hikers reserve a seat on the bus ahead of time in order to guarantee we have room.
+Backpackers and climbers may catch a ride on Holden’s daily transport (via school bus or van) to and from Lucerne - Holden's landing on Lake Chelan - which connects Holden with Stehekin, Chelan, and Fields Point Landing via the Lady of the Lake ferry.
+It is essential that you reserve a seat on the bus ahead of time in order to guarantee we have room.
 You can do this by filling out the form below.
 Transportation prices are as follows:

 After completing this form you will receive a link to pay online by credit card.
 If your plans change or you do not email ahead of time, please pay with cash while in the Village - however, we cannot guarantee space on transport if you do not email ahead of time.

-This form is only for thru-hikers or any other visitors who are not planning to stay at Holden Village.
+This form is only for backpackers, climbers, and any other visitors who are not planning to stay at Holden Village.

-Holden’s Hike Haus offers information on trails of the valley, hiking basics, day and overnight pre-made meals, and limited hiking gear for guests and staff.
+The Cabin offers information on the trails in the valley, hiking basics, day and overnight pre-made meals, and limited hiking gear for guests and staff.
 We are not a gear outfitter (and cannot guarantee a sufficient stock of gear for all guests), but we do provide the basics, including: